Aviation Law and Litigation

 Experience with aviation crash/accident cases includes:

-- Currently handling in excess of 100 passenger lawsuits resulting from a Boeing 737 crash in the Caribbean
+- Handled in excess of 100 passenger lawsuits resulting from a Boeing 737 crash in the Caribbean

 - Defended an aircraft engine manufacturer in a product liability case brought by the survivors of over a dozen people who died when their plane crashed after takeoff in the Caribbean.